-We interviewed Fiona Brodie, Vice Chair of the Scottish Council of Jewish Communities and volunteer at the Scottish Jewish Archives Centre, about the importance of interfaith dialogue and their upcoming SIFW17 events.
+We interviewed Fiona Brodie, Vice Chair of the Scottish Council of Jewish Communities and volunteer at the Scottish Jewish Archives Centre, about the importance of interfaith dialogue and the events they hosted during SIFW 2017.

 Why do you think SIFW is important?